Deoh/black-panther-fitness/README.md

 - The wireframes for the initial layout of the website were made using [Microsoft Whiteboard](https://www.microsoft.com/en-gb/microsoft-365/microsoft-whiteboard/digital-whiteboard-app) and you can view the wireframes for this site [here]().

-- The design layout includes Desktop Mobile - portrait and landscape views
+- The design layout includes Desktop and Mobile - portrait and landscape views

 #### Variation Between Wireframes and Final Product